-ACADEMIC/CLINICAL CORE FACULTY: Ann Beetz; Pamela Brooker; Cheryl Councill; Sally Gallena; Mina Goodman; Paula McGraw; Barbara Miller; Janet Preis; Sandra W. Shapiro; Janet M. Simon; John Sloan; Lura Vogelman ADJUNCT FACULTY: Diane Bahr; Maureen Boner; Mia S. Groff; Michele Miller; Barbara Ness; Donna Pitts; Eileen Quinto; Lori Sova
+ACADEMIC/CLINICAL CORE FACULTY: Ann

+Beetz: Donna Pitts: Sandra W. Shapiro CLINICAL FACULTY: Maureen Boner; Cheryl Councill; Sally Gallena; Mina Goodman;

+Barbara Miller; Janet Simon Schreck; John Sloan;

+Lura Vogelman

+EXTERNSHIP SUPERVISOR: Danielle Matrangola ADJUNCT FACULTY: Charlene Clendaniel; Ana Curtin; Judith Haynos; Lisa Melody; Michele Miller: Barbara Ness: Russell Summers III

 The major purpose of the graduate program in speech-language pathology/audiology is education and development of superior professionals for careers as speech-language pathologists.
-The master's program in speech-language pathology is accredited by the American Speech-Language-Hearing Association.
+The master's program in speech-language pathology is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
 The curriculum challenges pre-professionals academically, clinically, and personally.
 The program consists of integrated academic and clinical training in the assessment and treatment of infants, children, and adults who have communication disorders.
 The academic program provides the knowledge base for understanding the complex area of human communication systems and disorders.

-Students who have completed the undergraduate major have begun with coursework in normal systems and development.
-At the graduate level, they advance to course work in communication disorders, and applications of the knowledge base to assessment and intervention.
+Students who have completed the undergraduate major have begun with coursework in normal communication systems and development.
+At the graduate level, they advance to coursework in communication disorders, and applications of the knowledge base to assessment and intervention.